What is Globalization in Economics?

 These two contrasting examples of two people living in different eras show the impact of global companies and MNCs in our lives.
 In developing countries, the transfer of technology has helped to boost innovation and productivity.
 The improved developments in transportation have paved the way for airlines.
 The reforms and liberalization process which started in 1991, is to be credited with the spread of globalization in India.

 Globalization Example #3

 A country can import and export goods and services.
 The trade between countries facilitates revenue generation and synergies while conducting business operations.
-For example, India imports products such as mineral fuels, precious metals, machinery, organic chemicals etc from other countries.
+For example, India imports products such as mineral fuels, precious metals, machinery, organic chemicals, etc from other countries.
 India imports nearly 80% of its oil requirement.
 The US has imposed restrictions on Venezuela and Iran to export oil.
-Reduction in the supply of oil would further escalate the oil prices and would hamper the current account deficit of the oil importing countries.
-Also, the US-China trade war would have an impact on the economies and has shown traces of slowdown in manufacturing activities as well as external consumption.
+Reduction in the supply of oil would further escalate the oil prices and would hamper the current account deficit of the oil-importing countries.
+Also, the US-China trade war would have an impact on the economies and have shown traces of slowdown in manufacturing activities as well as external consumption.

 Globalization Example #4

 One of the examples of globalization is media and entertainment such as magazines and movies being made available and released throughout the world.

 Marvel Studio’s Avengers: Endgame movie recently released in April 2019 did a whopping business of Rs.225 crore in just 4 days of its release in India.
 Some other successful Hollywood movies released in India have been Avengers: Infinity War and Jungle Book.
 Bollywood movies such as Baahubali 2, Dangal, and PK have been appreciated in foreign countries such as the US.
 The Chinese film Crouching Tiger, Hidden Dragon grossed a whopping $128 million in the US (Source: IMDB).